epavanello/no-more-rest/readme.md

 1. Installation

-   Install the package on the server project with `npm i no-rest`
+   Install the package on the server project with `npm i no-more-rest`

 2. Examples